 While the evidence is mixed, and more research is needed for clarification, some experts worry that testosterone therapy could stimulate the growth of prostate cancer cells.
 Many experts believe that testosterone therapy should only be used by men with hypogonadism (except those with a history of breast or prostate cancer) or those enrolled in highly monitored clinical trials.
 Hypogonadism is a medical condition in which the testes stop producing and releasing adequate amounts of sex steroids (testosterone) and sperm.
 Hypogonadism can be congenital or acquired.
 It is most commonly acquired in late adulthood, presenting with co-morbidities including metabolic syndrome, obesity, and type 2 diabetes.
 Many physicians agree that low testosterone is often a sign of overall poor health—there are a handful of small studies displaying that lifestyle interventions can improve testosterone levels.

-Dr. Axe, an expert in functional medicine, brings to light that other forms of hormone treatment have a history of dangerous side effects.
+One expert in functional medicine, brings to light that other forms of hormone treatment have a history of dangerous side effects.
 For example, estrogen therapy has been linked to increased risk for breast cancer, and other synthetic hormone treatments have been shown to lower HDL cholesterol and increase the risk of stroke.
-With this in mind, Dr. Axe recommends avoiding synthetic hormone treatment if possible.
+With this in mind, this doctor recommends avoiding synthetic hormone treatment if possible.

 The cost of testosterone replacement therapy will vary, depending upon your health insurance coverage.
 If you have insurance, there is typically a monthly co-pay ranging from $30-100 dollars.
 If paying out of pocket, you may pay upwards of 600 dollars per month, taking into account the blood tests and doctor visits needed to monitor your testosterone levels.